enigo-rs/enigo/README.md

 Runtime dependencies
 --------------------

 Linux users may have to install libxdo-dev.
-For example, on Ubuntu:
+For example, on Debian-based distros:

 ```Bash
 apt-get install libxdo-dev